Ipoola Alani Akinrinade

-Ipoola Alani Akinrinade CFR FSS (born 3 October 1939) is a retired Nigerian Army lieutenant general, who was Chief of Army Staff (COAS), Nigeria from October 1979 to April 1980, and then Chief of Defence Staff until 1981 during the Nigerian Second Republic.
+Lieutenant general Ipoola Alani Akinrinade CFR FSS (born 3 October 1939) is a retired Nigerian military officer who was Chief of Army Staff (COAS) from October 1979 to April 1980, and then Chief of Defence Staff until 1981 during the Nigerian Second Republic.

 Birth and education

 Akinrinade was born on 3 October 1939 at Yakoyo near Ile Ife, Osun State old Oyo State.

 He attended Offa Grammar School for his secondary education (1954–1958).

 He worked at the Ministry of Agriculture in the Western Region, Ibadan (1959–1960).

 Joining the army, he began officer cadet training at the Royal Nigeria Military Forces Training College, Kaduna in April 1960, then went to the Royal Military Academy Sandhurst in the United Kingdom (August 1960).

 He was commissioned as second lieutenant in the Infantry Corps on 20 December 1962.

 Later he took the Infantry Officer Career/Airborne Course in the USA (August 1965 - July 1966), attended Staff College Camberley (January - December 1971) and attended the Royal College of Defence Studies in the United Kingdom (January - December 1978).